Working With Eurostat Data

 output_coeff_cz <- output_coefficient_matrix_create(

-io_table = cz_io, total = "tfu", digits = 4)
+data_table = cz_io, total = "TFU", digits = 4

 output_coeff_sk <- output_coefficient_matrix_create(

-io_table = sk_io, total = "tfu")
+data_table = sk_io, total = "TFU", digits = 4

 From the output coefficient matrix we can create the Leontief-matrix for outputs, its inverse, and summarize for forward linkages.
 These steps are taking place in the forward_linkages function.

-sk_fw <- forward_linkages( output_coeff_sk )
+sk_fw <- forward_linkages(output_coeff_sk)

 Write results into Excel files